 Brazil is the fifth most populous country in the world counting more than 210 million inhabitants with very diversified cultures.
-Consequently, it is generally tolerant of differences, although knowledge of veganism is not too common since most people eat meat every day.
+Consequently, it is generally tolerant of differences, although knowledge of veganism is not too common and most people still eat meat every day.
 In spite of it all, veganism is a growing movement and though some people cannot understand the vegan lifestyle, they tend to respect other people’s choices.

 The good news is that vegan food sales are exploding, with more than 25,000 stores making them available throughout Brazil, so you will not have a problem finding the common vegan necessities.
-Though the cost of living in Brazil is lower than in the west, western vegan ready-foods tend to be pricey.
+Make sure to go over our Vegan Snacks & Stores tab to see all the options.

 The Veganary © 2019.
 All rights reserved